Updated June 2026

 Mesothelioma is caused by exposure to asbestos.
 Asbestos is a group of minerals found in rocks and soil.
 They are made up of tiny fibres that can be released into the air and inhaled, which can then lodge themselves in the lining of the lungs, abdomen, or heart.

-However, it’s important to remember that mesothelioma can take many years to develop, so even if you were only exposed to asbestos a long time ago, you could still be at risk.
+People exposed to asbestos through these kinds of jobs are at a much higher risk of developing mesothelioma.
+Even brief or historical exposure can lead to mesothelioma decades later, as mesothelioma can take many years to develop.
+Even if you were only exposed to asbestos a long time ago, you could still be at risk.

 What are the symptoms of mesothelioma?